melissabreynolds/personalsite/research.md

 who has searched Dr. Google to diagnose a rash or watched a YouTube video to learn how to mend a shirt or cook a meal.
 It's also a great read for book nerds!

+If you'd like to learn more about the book, you can listen to [this interview](https://newbooksnetwork.com/reading-practice) I did with Sarah
+Bramao-Ramos of New Books Network, all about the research, arguments, and ideas that went into __Reading Practice.__

-If you'd like to learn more about the book, watch [this talk](https://videocast.nih.gov/watch=48702) I gave for the National Library of Medicine's "History Talks" series in November 2023, describing the book's argument and showing off a few of the manuscripts I study, or listen to this episode of _Chasing Leviathan_, ["Medicine, Magic, and Literacy in Early Modern England"](https://youtube.com/@chasingleviathan?si=gKkajgW0_k8JXAs3), recorded on September 8, 2024, for a general discussion of the book.
-Data enthusiasts or manuscript nerds may also wish to browse the website I built to house the bibliographical data behind the book: [_A Digital Companion to Reading Practice_](https://readingpractice.github.io).
+For a bit more detailed (and academic) preview of the book, you could watch [this talk](https://videocast.nih.gov/watch=48702) I gave for the National Library of Medicine's "History Talks" series in November 2023, with the added bonus that you'll get to see images of a few of the manuscripts I study.

+Or, you might listen to
+this episode of _Chasing Leviathan_, ["Medicine, Magic, and Literacy in Early Modern England"](https://youtube.com/@chasingleviathan?si=gKkajgW0_k8JXAs3), recorded on September 8, 2024, for a general discussion of the book with a non-academic reader.

+Finally, data enthusiasts or
+manuscript nerds may also wish to browse the website I built to house the bibliographical data behind the book: [_A Digital Companion to Reading Practice_](https://readingpractice.github.io).

 ## A Cool Manuscript in Digital Facsimile